 How Does a Split Stay Work?

-When booking a split stay, it’s basically the same as having two different resort reservations.
+Booking a split stay is basically the same as having two resort reservations.
 However, your travel agent will note on your reservation that this is part of a continued stay.
 Therefore, the transition between resorts should be seamless.

 Best Practices for a Split Stay